KaviHShah/Intro-to-Python/materials/07-conditionals-and-loops-in-python.md

 ### A newer way of working with conditionals!

-Match statements (Python 3.10 onwards) allow for structural pattern matching, which is a more powerful and flexible version of if-elif chains.
-With match, you can compare variables to patterns and handle complex matching scenarios in a clear, concise way, and also directly deconstruct variables!
+`match` statements (Python 3.10 onwards) allow for structural pattern matching, which is a more powerful and flexible version of if-elif chains.
+With `match`, you can compare variables to patterns and handle complex matching scenarios in a clear, concise way, and also directly deconstruct variables!

 | Feature                      | if Statements                          | match Statements                                      |
 |------------------------------|-----------------------------------------|-------------------------------------------------------|